alinex/node-database/README.md

 ### PostgreSQL

-Use the (Driver API)[https://github.com/brianc/node-postgres] if you want to work directly on the retrieved connections.
+Use the [Driver API}(https://github.com/brianc/node-postgres) if you want to work directly on the retrieved connections.

 You can also use $1... placeholder syntax from the driver.